srghma/purescript-learning-notes/best-json-lib.md

 ## **https://github.com/paf31/purescript-foreign-generic** - generic based, Foreign

-is better than call based, because function and profunctor based are not forced to decode/encode the same way
+is better than class based, because function and profunctor based are not forced to decode/encode the same way

 implements generic JSON decoder for records too